-- 1 Open drawing Project Management-2.dwg, which is available in the tutorial drawings folder (page 759). - This drawing is empty.
-In the following steps, you will reference the objects for which you created data shortcuts in the previous exercise. - 2 In Toolspace, on the Prospector tab, in the Data Shortcuts > Surfaces collection, right-click EG. Click Create Reference.
+1 Open drawing Project Management-2.dwg, which is available in the tutorial drawings folder (page 819).

+This drawing is empty.
+In the following steps, you will reference the objects for which you created data shortcuts in the previous exercise.

 In the Create Surface Reference dialog box, notice that you can specify a Name, Description, Style, and Render Material for the surface.
 The parameters that define the object cannot be modified in the current drawing, but you can adjust the object properties.
-For this exercise, you will accept the existing property settings, except for the surface style. - 3 In the Create Surface Reference dialog box, in the Style row, click the Value column.
-Click . . - 4 In the Select Surface Style dialog box, select Contours 5m and 25m (Background).
+For this exercise, you will accept the existing property settings, except for the surface style.

+- 3 In the Create Surface Reference dialog box, in the Style row, click the Value column.
+Click . - 4 In the Select Surface Style dialog box, select Contours 5m and 25m (Background).
 Click OK. - 5 In the Create Surface Reference dialog box, click OK.

 The EG surface is displayed in the drawing using the style that you specified.

+NOTE If you cannot see the surface, enter ZE on the command line.

+Now that the data shortcuts have been referenced, the current drawing is associated with the data shortcuts project.
+Notice that, in the AutoCAD Civil 3D title bar, [Tutorial Data Shortcuts Project] is displayed after the drawing name.

-- 6 In Toolspace, on the Prospector tab, expand the Project Management-2
+- 6 In Toolspace, on the Prospector tab, expand the Project Management-2 - $\blacktriangleright$ Surfaces collection.

 Notice that the EG surface is displayed in the Surfaces collection.
-The icon indicates that the surface was created from a data shortcut.
+The con indicates that the surface was created from a data shortcut.

-- 7 In the Data Shortcuts > Alignments collection, right-click First Street.
-Click Create Reference. - 8 In the Create Alignment Reference dialog box, click OK.
+- 8 In the Create Alignment Reference dialog box, click OK.
 The alignment is displayed in the drawing.